It's Rush Limbaugh, the Excellence in Broadcasting Network.

 You couldn't find American flags anywhere.

-Bumper stickers were just left and right.
+The bumper stickers were just left and right.

 There was a renewed patriotism that we hadn't seen in the country in a long, long time.

-Remember, this is right after the Florida aftermath recount.
+And remember, this is right after the Florida aftermath recount.

 Bush is not yet hated and despised because of Iraq.

-The media, the Democrats have not created hatred for Bush over the economy or any of the other things that uh were to come later.
+The media, the Democrats have not created hatred for Bush over the economy or any of the other things that were to come later.

 There was just as far as the Democrats were concerned, they were livid.